Find Affordable College Courses

 Types of Degrees Publishing Majors Are Getting

-The following table lists how many publishing graduations there were in 2020-2021 for each degree level.
+The following table lists how many publishing graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads